Know what to expect before auditioning or accepting a role in a Pentacle Theatre show!

-- Pentacle auditions are usually held in the theater lobby off Highway 22 in West Salem, or at the downtown office located at 145 Liberty Street NE.
+- Pentacle auditions are usually held in the theatre lobby off Highway 22 in West Salem, or at the downtown office located at 145 Liberty Street NE.
 The director may choose an alternative location.
 Check the audition notice carefully so you arrive at the correct location.
-There is plenty of parking at the theater, but parking downtown is limited so plan accordingly.
+There is plenty of parking at the theatre, but parking downtown is limited so plan accordingly.

 - Plan to come early to fill out an audition form, or download a copy from the Pentacle Theatre website and complete it before you arrive.
 Be sure to write clearly, especially your contact information!

 - Bring a complete list of conflicts to the audition which will need to be communicated to the director.

 - Auditions often last three to four hours, but can be longer for large musicals.
 For larger cast auditions, we suggest bringing a book or something quiet to do.